Reynolds cancer charities: Professional fundraisers

 The Times/CIR investigation identified "America's 50 worst charities based on the money they divert from the needy by paying professional solicitation companies."
-By 2013, about a dozen of these professional fundraisers with "multimillion dollar operations in Florida, Louisiana and Pennsylvania" that had "built networks of multiple charities, some with interlocking boards or family connections."
+By 2013, about a dozen of these professional fundraisers had "multimillion dollar operations in Florida, Louisiana and Pennsylvania" that had "built networks of multiple charities, some with interlocking boards or family connections."

 Reynolds contracted out fundraising to professional solicitors who retained over 50% to 80% of the donations they collected.
 "On average, the Reynolds charities that use professional solicitors pay them 77 percent of everything raised."
 In their first year, although the CFA had raised $7.7 million, less than 10 percent went to cancer patients.
-By 2013, the professional fundraising companies had "earned more than 80 cents of every dollar donated" [to CFA] for a total of $80.4 million."
+By 2013, the professional fundraising companies had "earned more than 80 cents of every dollar donated [to CFA] for a total of $80.4 million."
 Of the "hundreds of thousands of nonprofits that operate in the United States", "[o]nly about 6,000 charities hire for-profit fundraisers" according to the IRS.
-Only a few hundred" rely on professional fundraisers "for the majority of their income".
+Only "a few hundred" rely on professional fundraisers "for the majority of their income".
 No "charity should spend more than 35 cents to raise a dollar."

 Reynolds consistently blamed the for-profit fundraisers for the financial inefficiencies of his network.
-Following a law suit in 1989, Reynolds said he planned on ending his contracts with the for-profit professional fundraisers and their "direct mail campaigns".
+Following a lawsuit in 1989, Reynolds said he planned on ending his contracts with the for-profit professional fundraisers and their "direct mail campaigns".
 They hired more.
 By 2012, the Reynolds' network had contracts with ten for-profit fundraisers.